DarrenChooo/netflix_data/report.md

 ### Average Duration and Seasons
 - **Movies**:
   - Average duration: 99.58 minutes.
-  - 1960s and 1970s: Average duration was higher at 150 minutes.
+  - In the 1960s to 1970s, the average duration was higher at 150 minutes.
   - Duration has declined over the years from the 1960s to the 2020s.
 - **TV Shows**:
   - Average number of seasons: 1.76.
   - Most common number of seasons: 1 (1750/2677 titles).
-  - 1970s to 1990s: Higher average number of seasons (around 4 seasons).
+  - In the 1970s to 1990s, the average number of seasons was higher at roughly 4 seasons.
-  - Number of seasons has declined over the years.
+  - Number of seasons has declined the years from the 1970s to the 2020s.

 ## Conclusion
 This report provides an exploratory analysis of the Netflix dataset, highlighting key trends and insights about content type distribution, age ratings, country-wise production, genre distribution, and the average duration and seasons of Movies and TV Shows.